idris-lang/Idris2/INSTALL.md

 If you are working on Idris, incremental compilation means that rebuilds are much faster, at the cost of runtime performance being slower.
-To enable incremental compilation for the Chez back end, set the environment variable `IDRIS2_INC_CGS=chez`, or set the `--inc chez` flag in `idris2.ipkg`.
+To enable incremental compilation for the Chez backend, set the environment variable `IDRIS2_INC_CGS=chez`, or set the `--inc chez` flag in `idris2.ipkg`.

 ### 8: (Optional) Installing the Idris 2 API